The 365 Days of Beauty Project.

 December 13, 2017

 I finished my year-long photo-a-day project a few weeks ago, but I’m finding I miss it.
-I’m going to laugh a new project that will be ongoing called “Ordinary Time.”
-It probably won’t be every day.
+I’m going to start a new project that will be ongoing called “Ordinary Time,” but probably won’t be every day.

-The photos are still here, or check out the full resolution versions on my flickr stream.
+The photos are still available on my flickr stream.

 October 23, 2017